 Assurance Family BSI-CC-PP- 0084-2014 Level ST Level Impact on refinement

 ALC_DEL 1 1 New refinement related to the Loader

 ALC_DVS 2 2 None

 ALC_CMS 4 5 None, refinement is still valid

-ALC_CMC 4 4 None
+ALC_CMC 4 5 None, refinement is still valid

 ADV_ARC 1 1 None

 ADV_FSP 4 5 Presentation style changes, IC Dedicated Software is included

-ADV_IMP 1 1 None
+ADV_IMP 1 2 None, refinement is still valid

-ATE_COV 2 2 IC Dedicated Software is included
+ATE_COV 2 3 IC Dedicated Software is included

 AGD_OPE 1 1 None

 AGD_PRE 1 1 New refinement related to the Loader

 AVA_VAN 5 5 None

-5.3.1 Refinement regarding delivery procedure (ALC\DEL)
+5.3.1 Refinement regarding delivery procedure (ALC_DEL)

+241 According to JIL SRFPDCL:

-- 233 According to JIL-Post-Deliv-Load: - For the delivery of the Initial TOE, Additional Code and Final TOE, all the guidance describing the delivery procedures shall be taken into account. - 235 They must especially describe the protection measures of the proof associated to the Additional Codes and the protection measures of the cryptographic keys used to generate this proof.
+- For the delivery of the Initial TOE, Additional Code and Final TOE, all the guidance describing the delivery procedures shall be taken into account. - 243 They must especially describe the protection measures of the proof associated to the Additional Codes and the protection measures of the cryptographic keys used to generate this proof.
 The measures described in the guidance will have to be audited.

-5.3.2 Refinement regarding functional specification (ADV\FSP)
+5.3.2 Refinement regarding functional specification (ADV_FSP)

-Although the IC Dedicated Test Software is a part of the TOE, the test functions of the IC Dedicated Test Software are not described in the Functional Specification because the IC Dedicated Test Software is considered as a test tool delivered with the TOE but not providing security functions for the operational phase of the TOE.
+- 244 Although the IC Dedicated Test Software is a part of the TOE, the test functions of the IC-Dedicated Test Software are not described in the Functional Specification because the IC-Dedicated Test Software is considered as a test tool delivered with the TOE but notproviding security functions for the operational phase of the TOE.
 The IC Dedicated Software provides security functionalities as soon as the TOE becomes operational (boot software).
-These are properly identified in the delivered documentation.

-- The Functional Specification refers to datasheet to trace security features that do not provide any external interface but that contribute to fulfil the SFRs e.g. like physical protection.
-Thereby they are part of the complete instantiation of the SFRs. - The Functional Specification refers to design specifications to detail the mechanisms against physical attacks described in a more general way only, but detailed enough to be able to support Test Coverage Analysis also for those mechanisms where inspection of the layout is of relevance or tests beside the TSFI may be needed. - The Functional Specification refers to data sheet to specify operating conditions of the TOE.
-These conditions include but are not limited to the frequency of the clock, the power supply, and the temperature. - All functions and mechanisms which control access to the functions provided by the IC Dedicated Test Software (refer to the security functional requirement (FMT\LIM.2)) are part of the Functional Specification.
-Details will be given in the document for ADV\ARC, refer to Section 6.2.1.5.
+These are properly identified in the delivered documentation. - 245 The Functional Specification refers to datasheet to trace security features that do not provide any external interface but that contribute to fulfil the SFRs e.g. like physical protection.
+Thereby they are part of the complete instantiation of the SFRs. - 246 The Functional Specification refers to design specifications to detail the mechanisms against physical attacks described in a more general way only, but detailed enough to be able to support Test Coverage Analysis also for those mechanisms where inspection of the layout is of relevance or tests beside the TSFI may be needed. - 247 The Functional Specification refers to data sheet to specify operating conditions of the TOE.
+These conditions include but are not limited to the frequency of the clock, the power supply, and the temperature. - All functions and mechanisms which control access to the functions provided by the IC Dedicated Test Software (refer to the security functional requirement (FMT_LIM.2)) are part of the Functional Specification.
+Details will be given in the document for ADV_ARC, refer to Section 6.2.1.5.
 In addition, all these functions and mechanisms are subsequently be refined according to all relevant requirements of the Common Criteria assurance class ADV because these functions and mechanisms are active after TOE Delivery and need to be part of the assurance aspects Tests (class ATE) and Vulnerability Assessment (class AVA).
-Therefore, all necessary information is provided to allow tests and vulnerability assessment. - Since the selected higher-level assurance component requires a security functional specification presented in a "semi-formal style" (ADV\FSP.5.2C) the changes affect the style of description, the BSI-CC-PP-0084-2014 refinements can be applied with changes covering the IC Dedicated Test Software and are valid for ADV\FSP.5.
+Therefore, all necessary information is provided to allow tests and vulnerability assessment. - 249 Since the selected higher-level assurance component requires a security functional specification presented in a "semi-formal style" (ADV_FSP.5.2C) the changes affect the style of description, the BSI-CC-PP-0084-2014 refinements can be applied with changes covering the IC Dedicated Test Software and are valid for ADV_FSP.5.

-5.3.3 Refinement regarding test coverage (ATE\COV)
+5.3.3 Refinement regarding test coverage (ATE_COV)